uk-gov-mirror/ministryofjustice.hmpps-delius-api/doc/architecture/decisions/0004-copy-ndelius-application-logic.md

 into a service layer of the API application.
 This would introduce duplication of the logic across the two systems which would need to be managed as part of the development flow of nDelius, the nDelius PDM and the nDelius API.
-The main advantage of this method are that we would be able to move quickly to create an MVP API application targeted at supporting the Day 1 activities without the need for complex infrastructure work on nDelius.
+The main advantage of this method is that we would be able to move quickly to create an MVP API application targeted at supporting the Day 1 activities without the need for complex infrastructure work on nDelius.
 It also means the technical choices of the API application are unconstrained and the Digital Studio